vgalySU/usePsilo/PGD_templates/readme.md

 ## Opidor
 - [Link](https://dmp.opidor.fr/) for registration
 - [Link](https://dmp.opidor.fr/public_templates) for public templates
-- [link](https://dmp.opidor.fr/public_plans) for a number of public plans as examples of what you could implement
+- [link](https://dmp.opidor.fr/public_plans) for a number of public plans as well as examples of what you could implement